Coachmate7/horiseon-webpage/README.md

 then i added alts and titles to all the images on the page for accessability.

-finally i compressed the css files to do the same thing since there were multiple codes doing the same thing.
+finally i compressed the css files that do the same thing since there were multiple codes doing the same thing.

+i finished by doing my final commit and pushing it to my github.

+joel shewan